Choosing, Buying, Installing and Caring for Engineered Hardwood Flooring

 Buying Engineered Hardwood Flooring from S & G Carpets and More

 Engineered Hardwood floors have the unmistakable charm and timeless beauty found in authentic, real wood with added advantages.
 They are never out of fashion and add real value to the home.
 Explore a wide array of engineered hardwood floor options at S&G Carpet and More.
-Each of our six showrooms, located in Rancho Cordova, Rocklin, Elk Grove, Pleasanton, Almaden, and Santa Clara offers you countless engineered hardwood flooring selections – all at unbeatable prices.
+Each of our six showrooms, located in Rancho Cordova, Rocklin, Elk Grove, Dublin, Almaden, and Santa Clara offers you countless engineered hardwood flooring selections – all at unbeatable prices.

 The experts at S&G Carpets and More can help you decide which flooring option is right for you and answer all of your questions.
 Visit and S & G Carpets and More showroom today for the best in engineered hardwood flooring.